How long does a dog recover after spay

 Nutrition Follow dietary recommendations and ensure access to fresh water.

-See also Why doesn't my dog like being pet
+See also Why don't dogs like oranges

 Administer prescribed medications as directed.
 Pain management is key in ensuring comfort and facilitating a smooth transition back to normal activities.